Managing cookie setting

-- High performance, extreme safety.
+High performance, extreme safety.
 Resistance to aquaplaning, wet handling

-- Better tracking and grip in wet and dry conditions
+Better tracking and grip in wet and dry conditions

-- Ensuring a smoother, quieter ride
+Ensuring a smoother, quieter ride

 EU Tyre Label and Efficiency Classes

-Categories of tyres unaffected by this regulation include: retreaded tyres, professional off-road tyres, racing/sports car tyres, as well as certain types of tyres designed to improve traction such as studded tyres, T-type temporary spare tyres, tyres for cars built before 1990, tyres with a maximum allowed speed of 80km/h, tyres for rims with a diameter less or equal to 254 mm or greater or equal to 635 mm.
+The following are not affected by the EU Tyre Label: retreaded tyres, professional off-road tyres, racing tyres, tyres with additional devices to improve traction such as spiked tyres, T-type emergency tyres, special tyres for fitting to vehicles first registered before 1 October 1990, tyres with a maximum authorised speed of 80 km/h, tyres for rims with a nominal diameter of 254 mm or less or 635 mm or more.

-EAGLE F1 Asymmetric ROF
+EAGLE F1 Asymmetric ROF tyre review